jmsm1g19/Hangman/README.md

 ## Project Description

-This project is a simple implementation of the classic Hangman game in Python.
-The aim of this project is to demonstrate basic Python programming skills, including control structures, data structures (lists), and user input handling.
-Through this project, I learned about string manipulation, conditional statements, and the random library in Python.
+This project presents an interactive version of the classic Hangman game, implemented in Python.
+The game selects a random word from a list, and the player attempts to guess it letter by letter.
+The aim of this project is not only to demonstrate fundamental Python programming skills—like control structures, data structures, and user input handling—but also to explore object-oriented programming by structuring the game logic within a Python class.

+Key learnings from this project include string manipulation, conditional statements, the random library in Python, and the basics of object-oriented programming.
+The game logic is encapsulated within a Hangman class, showcasing how classes can organize and manage game state and behavior effectively.

 ## Installation

-To run this project, you need to have Python installed on your system.
-Python can be downloaded from [python.org](https://www.python.org/downloads/).
-Once Python is installed, you can clone this repository to your local machine:
+Python is required to run this project.
+If you don't have Python installed, download and install it from [python.org](https://www.python.org/downloads/).

+To get the game, clone this repository to your local machine using:

 ```bash
 git clone https://github.com/jmsm1g19/hangman.git